videosdk-live/videosdk-docs/docs/guide/prebuilt-video-and-audio-calling/features/mic-controls.md

 ### How it works ?

-- While `participantCanToggleSelfMic` value set to `true`, you can enable/disable your own mic as display in below image.
+- While `participantCanToggleSelfMic` value is set to `true`, you can enable/disable your own mic as display in below image.

-- While `participantCanToggleSelfMic` value set to `false`, the below mic button will not appear.
+- While `participantCanToggleSelfMic` value is set to `false`, the below mic button will not appear.

 ![Go live with VideoSDK](/img/prebuilt/prebuilt-mic.png)